PABLO TORRES, President

 With regard to racing, Bryan competes on the DCTri/Snapple Elite team, so he is supposedly one of the fast people in the club.
 He has finished 5 Ironman triathlons including the World Championships in Kona, Hawaii.
 He has won one triathlon and come in second overall in another and racked up some age group wins and a few other accolades during his racing career.
 The 2016 racing season is still developing but so far includes Columbia Triathlon, Luray Triathlon, possibly SavageMan 70.0 and a few others throughout the year along with a few running races.

 Triathlon hooked Jan in summer 2010, with a local Virginia sprint.
 Since then, Jan has grown as a triathlete completing Ironman Santa Rosa in summer 2017.
 DC Tri Club programs, members, leadership and elite team have been an integral part of Jan’s journey and overarching goal to be healthy.
-Jan is excited to give back to the club and fellow members; she is taking the reigns from Bryan Frank as Club Treasurer.
+Jan is excited to give back to the club and fellow members.
+She is the club’s Treasurer.

 From childhood through college Matt played every team sport possible.
 Though running played its part, it wasn’t until a post-college run with a friend (16 miles along the San Diego coastline) that it became much more.
 He was instantly hooked on distance running and triathlon was soon to follow.
 Since then Matt has competed at every run distance from 5K to the Marathon and every triathlon distance from Sprint to the IronMan.
 Current USAT All-American and former member of the US Duathlon National Team, Matt will be aiming for 70.3 and IronMan World Championships as well as strong efforts in London and Berlin to round out the Marathon Majors.